rlasjunies/ai-chatbot-using-your-data-in-dotnet/README.md

 # AI Chatbot Using Your Data in .NET

 A high-performance, AOT-compiled AI chatbot application built with .NET 10 that uses Retrieval-Augmented Generation (RAG) to answer questions about landmarks using Wikipedia data.
-The application features vector search powered by Pinecone and OpenAI embeddings, with an embedded web interface for easy deployment.
+The application features vector search with **SQLite-vec** (default) or **Pinecone**, OpenAI embeddings, and an embedded web interface for easy deployment.

 ## 📋 Table of Contents